-Ensuring the are working efficiently and safely is essential, and therefore gas safety should always be an important consideration.
+As homeowners, millions of us rely on our gas appliances to help us stay cosy during the colder months.
+Ensuring they’re efficiently and safely is essential, and so gas safety should always be an important consideration.
 Poor boiler maintenance and irregular servicing, in particular, can increase the chances of gas leaks, fires and carbon monoxide poisoning.

-Always use an approved engineer
+Always use a Gas Safe registered engineer

-All of HomeServe’s engineers are Gas Safe registered and you can book an appointment with one of our local experts at a time that suits you.
+All of HomeServe’s engineers are Gas Safe Registered and you can book an appointment with one of our local experts at a time that suits you.

 The rear of the card will tell you what appliances and gas types they are qualified to work on.